 The choice between Square API and Transactions API largely depends on your particular needs and what you find most important in the customer journey.

-With all the cash being exchanged through in-app purchases, it was only a matter of time before Square decided to join the party.
-That’s right; now Square offers in-app payment support with a few lines of code!
+It was only a matter of time before Square decided to support in-app purchases.
+That’s right; now Square offers in-app payment support with a few lines of code.
 You can update elements to match your app’s style and have the freedom to customize the look and feel however you want.
-It’s all in Square’s Transaction APIs and completely free for you to use with your Square account.
+It’s all in Square’s Transaction APIs and entirely free for you to use with your Square account.

 Is Square Online Payments Right For You?

 Square offers a lot of options for a small business owner who needs to set up online payments quickly.
 I like that costs are simplified, and there are no initial setup fees, PCI compliance fees, monthly account fees, batch fees, or higher rates for processing American Express.
 What really stands out is that Square starts you off with a free site and offers competitively priced monthly packages when you’re ready to grow.